ptrkrysik/gr-gsm/README.md

 ======
 This work is built upon the efforts made by many people to gather knowledge of GSM.

-First very significant public effort of research into GSM security was The Hacker's Choice GSM SCANNER PROJECT.

-The most important ancestor of *gr-gsm* (and *gsm-receiver* of *Airprobe* project) was *gsm-tvoid*, a software receiver created by Tvoid as part of THC's project.
+First very significant effort of public research into GSM and its security was The Hacker's Choice GSM SCANNER PROJECT.
+One of the results of this project was creation of *gsm-tvoid* a software GSM receiver created by *Tvoid*.
+It is the most important predecessor of *gr-gsm* (and of *gsm-receiver* from the *Airprobe* project).

 *Gr-gsm* wouldn't be also possible without help and inspiration by Harald Welte, Dieter Spaar and Sylvain Munaut.